the batching problem

 | |

-Figure 1: static batching (left) idles GPU slots after short requests finish; continuous batching (right) inserts new requests the moment a slot opens, sustaining high GPU utilization.
+Figure 1: static batching (left) leaves GPU slots idle after short requests finish; continuous batching (right) inserts new requests as soon as slots open.

-the short requests release useful capacity early, but static batching cannot reuse that capacity until the longest request ends. measured on real workloads, this can leave utilization around 30-50% even though there is a queue of waiting work.
+the short requests release useful capacity early, but static batching cannot reuse that capacity until the longest request ends. the root cause is a granularity mismatch:

 - static batching schedules at the batch level